openimis/openimis_docs/_include/um/insuree_policies/policy.rst

 Find Policy
 """""""""""

-  Access to the ``Find Policy Page`` is restricted to users with the role of Accountant, Clerk or Health Facility Receptionist.
+  Access to the ``Find Policy Page`` is restricted to users with the role system roles of Accountant, Clerk or Health Facility Receptionist or with a role including an access to Insurees and Families/Policy/Search.

 Pre-conditions